BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/more_about_functions.md

 ```

 # Thanks For Reading!
-In case of any misakes, please report the article and don't forget to leave your reviews!
+In case of any mistakes, please report the article, and don't forget to leave your reviews!